lwlee2608/diameter-rs/README.md

 use diameter::avp::Enumerated;
 use diameter::avp::Unsigned32;
 use diameter::avp::UTF8String;
+use diameter::avp::flags::M;
 use diameter::DiameterClient;
-use diameter::{ApplicationId, CommandCode, DiameterMessage, REQUEST_FLAG};
+use diameter::{ApplicationId, CommandCode, DiameterMessage};
+use diameter::flags::R;

 #[tokio::main]
 async fn main() {